2 June 2016

 Despite what the marketing hype would have you believe we are not in the midst of an evolution that started with containers and will finish with serverless platforms.

-Serverless can be a good fit for small to medium sized systems with demanding requirements around elasticity and scaling.
+Serverless functions can be a good fit for stateless transformations that have demanding requirements around elastic scaling.
 One of the more convincing case studies I have seen is for an image upload system where stateless functions were used to process user input on the way to a file store.
-Even then, there lurked a huge great shared database on the fringes of the architecture.
+As ever with this kind of system, there lurks a huge great shared database of state on the fringes of the architecture.

 Serverless could be seen as part of a wider trend that involves a cluster of technologies that allow you to compose applications out of autonomous services.
 The direction of travel certainly seems to be towards smaller, more self-contained services and greater automation.
 This does not have to involve abstracting away the infrastructure to a PaaS provider.